-- Oversees the school's Inclusion Policy and liaises with the Head teacher and governors as required. - Advises staff on how pupils with SEND might meet planned learning objectives. - Updates the Provision Map for pupils with SEND and those taking part in additional intervention, on a termly basis for all classes, by liaising with class teachers. - Maintains the school's Special Needs Register termly and oversees the records kept by class teachers on all pupils with SEND. - Liaises and works in partnership with parents of children with SEND. - Contributes to the training of staff and governors. - Liaises and works in partnership with external agencies, including Educational Psychologists and Specialist Teachers from SEND Services 0-25, Speech and Language Therapy Service, Hearing and Visual Impairment Service, SENDIASS (Parent support), Romsey Mill Transition support, the NHS medical services and voluntary organisations.
-As well as organisations and services the school commissions, that are privately funded. - Is the LA contact when they inform the school or confirm that a child at the school has SEND. - Is responsible for ensuring that all appropriate people know about a pupil's needs when they first join the school and monitoring that class teachers ensure this information continues to be shared effectively with staff working with the child throughout the year.
+- Oversees the school's Inclusion Policy and liaises with the Head of School and governors as required. - Advises staff on how pupils with SEND might meet planned learning objectives. - Supports teachers to update the Provision Map for pupils with SEND and those taking part in additional intervention, on a termly basis. - Maintains the school's Special Needs Register, termly, updates SEN info for the census twice a year and oversees the records kept by class teachers on all pupils with SEND. - Liaises and works in partnership with parents of children with SEND. - Contributes to the training of staff and governors. - Liaises and works in partnership with external agencies, including Educational Psychologists and Specialist Teachers from SEND Services 0-25, Speech and Language Therapy Service, Hearing and Visual Impairment Service, SENDIASS (Parent support), the NHS medical services and voluntary organisations.
+As well as organisations and services the school commissions, that are privately funded, such as music and art therapists. - Is the LA contact when they inform the school or confirm that a child at the school has SEND and the link for the Statutory Assessment Team caseworker/s. - Is responsible for ensuring that all appropriate people know about a pupil's needs when they first join the school and monitoring that class teachers ensure this information continues to be shared effectively with staff working with the child throughout the year.

-Head teacher:
+Head of School:

-• Has overall responsibility for the management of the policy, for assessment and provision for pupil's with SEND and medical conditions and for keeping governors informed.

-- Manages TAs for named children. - Liaises with Social Services and the Education Welfare Service.
+- Has overall responsibility for the management of the policy, for assessment and provision for pupil's with SEND and medical conditions and for keeping governors informed. - Manages TAs - Liaises with Social Services and the Education Welfare Service.

-Any complaints about general or specific provision will be referred to the head teacher.
+Any complaints about general or specific provision will be referred to the Head of School.